mishraprafful/serving_model/README.md

 ## Setup

 To setup the required dependencies in an environment, simply run the command `make local-setup`.
-To get the models from the connected google drive, simply run the command `make get-models`.
+To get the models from the connected google drive using DVC, simply run the command `make get-models`.

 ## Get Started